Transform Your Relationship – Part 1: External vs. Internal Quest

 Little do we know that the key to a successful relationship is to realize that it’s an internal quest.
 Relationships are an opportunity to face shadowed or wounded parts of ourself and heal.

-This is the first in a series of videos about relationships.
+This is the first in a series about relationships.

 This series is based on Harville Hendrix’s book Getting the Love you Want.
 This gem of a book literally saved Mike and I while we were engaged, and it still rings truer than ever.